The 40 Most Enduring Myths in American History

 The U.S. definitely played a huge part in defeating the Nazis in World War II.
 But we can't take full credit.
 The Nazis were largely defeated by the Soviet Union.
 While the U.S. lost 1.3 million lives in World War II, the Russians lost a staggering 25 million.

 The problem with that sentence is the "freedom" part.
 It all started in 1593, when the Protestant "Separatists" emigrated to Holland from England for the chance to practice their religious preferences without interference.
 The only problem?
 Holland allowed too much religious freedom, giving free reign to Judaism and Catholicism and even atheism.
 It was too much for their pure Puritan hearts.
 So they jumped on the Mayflower and went looking for a new world.

 It's a weird thing about a word like "first."
 It makes everything seem more significant and special.
 When Charles Lindbergh took his solo flight between New York and Paris in 1927, it was definitely historic.
 And shouldn't that be enough?
 Does it take anything away from Lindbergh's flight to mention that another plane did it eight years earlier, in 1919, piloted by British aviators Alcock and Brown?
 They'd flown nonstop from Newfoundland to Ireland in a Vickers Vimy biplane.

 Between 1859 and 1900, there were an estimated 12 bank robberies in the entirety of the so-called "Wild West."
 And the grand total of gun-related murders in frontier towns came to about 1.5 per year.
-There’ve couldn’t been 1.5 murders in some U.S. cities in the time it took you to read that last sentence.
+There could've been 1.5 gun-related murders in some U.S. cities today in the time it took you to read that last sentence.
 The infamous 1881 shootout at the OK Corral in Tombstone, Arizona, in which the Earp brothers exchanged gunfire with the Clanton-McLaury gang, had a body count of exactly three.